How the private/public sector collaboration will help guide us out of these troubled times

 If you’re looking for quickness and speed, the government isn’t your dance partner, Bardis said, “but if you’re looking for power and getting it ultimately right with remarkable force, the government with industry combined is really rather remarkable.
 I suspect out of this lesson we’re going to get that.”

-Industry isn’t going to want to see the country get back into this kind of problem again, where the economy gets shut down and people can’t work.
+Industry isn’t going to want to see the country return to this kind of problem again, where the economy gets shut down and people can’t work.
 “I think that what will likely come out of this is good old American ingenuity backed by a government that’s willing to support private/public sector partnerships to get it done.
 I think what will come out of it is remarkable, but it doesn’t mean that we’re out of the pain, if that makes any sense.”